- Critical Annoyance: Like most Ultramen, the Color Timer on Tiga's chest flashes red and beeps as he runs low on energy.

 - Dark Is Not Evil: In Ultraman: The Final Odyssey, he becomes Dark Tiga this when Camila convinces him Daigo become Tiga again.
 However, Daigo embraces both the goodness in his heart to control the evil within himself, preventing Tiga from succumbing to his old ways.

 - Love Redeems: His feelings for Yuzare is what made him change sides from darkness to light.

-- Meaningful Name: "Tiga" means "three" in Malay, referencing his Multiform Balance.
+- Meaningful Name: "Tiga" means "three" in Malay/Indonesian, referencing his three different forms.